-3.2.3.
+3.6.
 Volume of data lost

 Although there will be a greater risk of harm to the rights and freedoms of individuals if a large volume of personal data is involved, as the 'test' of whether a data breach should be notified to the ICO is the level of risk to the data subject, it may be necessary to notify a breach relating to one individual if their entire record is lost and cannot be recovered.
-In cases where there is a real risk of individuals suffering harm, then the loss must be regarded as serious and must be reported to the Information Commissioner's Office (ICO).
 There is no specific guidance as to what constitutes a "large volume" of personal data - each case must be considered on its own merits, as it is the risk to the rights and freedoms of the individuals whose data is involved in the breach that is paramount.
-For instance, the loss of a small number of records containing special category data would constitute a greater risk to an individual's rights than the loss of a staff telephone directory containing the names and work telephone numbers of over a thousand members of staff.
+For instance, the loss of a small number of records containing special category data would constitute a greater risk to an individual's rights than sending an email to many staff members without putting the email addresses in the Blind Carbon Copy (BCC) section of an email.
+In cases where there is a real risk of individuals suffering harm, then the loss must be regarded as serious and must be reported to the Information